How to identify the dead cone in the top-quark jet: Theoretical Considerations

 with

-The amplitudes $A,B_1$ and $B_2$ are expressed in terms of the external particle momenta of the quarks $p_i$ and the gluon $k$ and correspond to the ``dipoles"~\cite{Dokshitzer1991Basics} $\widehat{t\bar t}$, $\widehat{tb}$ and $\widehat{\bar t\bar b}$.
+The amplitudes $A$, $B_1$ and $B_2$ are expressed in terms of the external particle 4-momenta of the quarks $p_i$ and the gluon $k$ and correspond to the ``dipoles"~\cite{Dokshitzer1991Basics} $\widehat{t\bar t}$, $\widehat{tb}$ and $\widehat{\bar t\bar b}$.
 The term with $\lvert A\rvert^2$ corresponds to the emission of a gluon from the top-quark as in Eq.~\eqref{emission}, whereas the term $|B_1|^2$ represents the decay of the top-quark $t\to b W$ with associated gluon emission from the $t$- or $b$-quark, and accordingly the term $|B_2|^2$ for the $\bar t$ decay.
-The corresponding Feynman diagrams relevant for the top quark production and decay in the forward hemisphere are shown in Fig.~\ref{fig:Feynman}.
+The corresponding Feynman diagrams relevant for the top-quark production and decay in the forward hemisphere are shown in Fig.~\ref{fig:Feynman}.

-The two interference terms in Eq.~\eqref{FKhozeOtt} contain factors $D_i$ depending on the top width $\Gamma_t$:
+The two interference terms in Eq.~\eqref{FKhozeOtt} contain factors $D_i$ depending on the top-quark width $\Gamma_t$:

 for the t-quark and likewise for $D_2$ with the $\bar t$-quark.
 As discussed in Ref.~\cite{Orr:1992uv} it depends on the particular orientation of the gluon with respect to the $t$- and $b$-quarks whether the dependence of the cross section on the width $\Gamma_t$ becomes observable.
-In PYTHIA 8.3 these width dependent terms are not included in the default version.
-They can be included within a special option and their effect is investigated in Sec.~\ref{sec:finite_width} with the result that for the application on momentum spectra of hadrons the effect is rather small of O(10\%).
+The term $2Re[B_1B_2^*]$ is relevant in the $t\bar t$ threshold region~\cite{Khoze:1994fu}.
+In \textsc{Pythia} 8.3 the width dependent terms are not included in the default version.
+They can be included within a special option and their effect is investigated in Sect.~\ref{sec:finite_width} with the result that for the application on momentum spectra of hadrons the effect is rather small of O(10\%).
 So in the following sections~\ref{sec:angularstructure} and~\ref{sec:momenta} we do not consider these effects.

-In the following we study the results for the hemisphere of the top quark only which is also relevant for the application to $pp$-collisions.
-The above results in Eq.~\eqref{FKhozeOtt} can be written for the top quark hemisphere in the approximation for massless gluons with small gluon angle $\Theta_g$ to the top-quark and $\Theta_g'$ to the b-quark at high primary energies $E_t$ as
+In the following we study the results for the hemisphere of the top-quark only which is also relevant for the application to $pp$-collisions.
+The above results in Eq.~\eqref{FKhozeOtt} can be written for the top-quark hemisphere in the approximation for massless gluons with small gluon angle $\Theta_g$ to the top-quark and $\Theta_g'$ to the b-quark at high primary energies $E_t$ as